Intelligence operations rely on high quality record keeping and information management systems.

 MI5 has to take account of a number of potentially conflicting factors when considering whether to keep files that are no longer of current interest.

 There are some specific legal requirements.
-We have a responsibility to provide the Investigatory Powers Tribunal with any details it requires when considering complaints related to our conduct.
+We have a responsibility to provide the Investigatory Powers Commissioner's Office with any details it requires when considering complaints related to our conduct.
 Relevant records must therefore be retrievable.

 We also comply with the requirements of the Public Records Act 1958 to identify records of historical interest for permanent retention and eventual transfer to The National Archives (previously the Public Record Office).
 In practice, this means selecting files for retention that would otherwise have been destroyed as obsolete.